rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 code runs on is always an intricate beast, but you don't worry about cache lines when you're writing a Python program.
 Only a fraction of programmers ever has to worry about them at all.
-Those that do typically only do so after the program already works, so they can still focus on one part of the problem.
+Those that do typically only do so after the program already works so they can still focus on one part of the problem.

 When designing cryptographic software, these simplified models we normally program in don't generally work.
 A cryptographic engineer often needs to